CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 Every director of the Association and their heirs, executors and administrators, and estate and effects, respectively, shall from time to time and at all times, be indemnified and saved harmless out of the funds of the Association, from and against; (a) all costs, charges and expenses which such director sustains or incurs in or about any action, suit or proceedings which is brought, commenced or prosecuted against him, or in respect of any act, deed, matter of thing whatsoever, made, done or permitted by him, in or about the execution of the duties of his office or in respect of any such liability; (b) all other costs, charges and expenses which he sustains or incurs in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his own wilful neglect or default.

-Article 11 DUTIES OF OFFICERS
+Article 11 DUTIES OF THE EXECUTIVE COMMITTEE

 11.1 The president shall be the chief executive officer of the Association.
 The president shall call and preside at all meetings of the Association and of the Board of Directors.
 The president shall have the general and active management of the affairs of the Association.
 The president shall see that all orders and resolutions of the Board of Directors are carried into effect.

-11.2 The vice-president shall, in the absence or disability of the president, perform the duties and exercise the powers of the president and shall perform such other duties as shall from time to time be imposed upon him/her by the Board of Directors.
+11.2 The vice-president shall, in the absence or disability of the president, perform the duties and exercise the powers of the president and shall perform such other duties as shall from time to time be imposed by the Board of Directors.

 11.4 The secretary is responsible for general correspondence and for internal communication within the association.
-If a Meeting Secretary is not appointed, the Secretary issues notices and agenda, and prepares, maintains and distributes minutes for the meetings of the general membership and of the Executive Committee.
+If a meeting secretary is not appointed, the secretary issues notices and agenda, and prepares, maintains and distributes minutes for the meetings of the general membership and of the Executive Committee.
 The secretary maintains the minute book of the Association.

 Article 12 MINUTES OF BOARD OF DIRECTORS